K&S (SDF) Given a €22.00 Price Target at UBS Group

-UBS Group set a €22.00 ($25.58) price target on K&S (ETR:SDF) in a research report released on Tuesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+K&S (ETR:SDF) has been assigned a €22.00 ($25.58) price objective by equities researchers at UBS Group in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+UBS Group’s price objective points to a potential upside of 32.33% from the stock’s current price.

 K+S Aktiengesellschaft, together with its subsidiaries, produces and sells potash, magnesium, and salt products worldwide.
 Its Potash and Magnesium Products segment produces and markets mineral fertilizers, such as potassium chloride for various crops, including cereals, corn, rice, and soy beans; fertilizer specialties for rapeseeds, potatoes, citrus fruits, vines, and vegetables; potassium and magnesium products for industrial applications; and a range of products for use in pharmaceutical, cosmetics, food processing, and animal feed industries.